mrowdy/slemgrim.github.io/_drafts/rest-endpoints.md

 | HEAD    | yes           |

-A resource can still change between two requests because it gets edit by someone else, or get stale, or various other reasons.
+A resource can still change between two requests because it gets edit by someone else, has an updated timestamp or becomes stale.

 ## Save Methods

-Methods are save if you can't change a resource with them.
+Methods are save if they don't change a resource.
 A `GET` for example should never change a resource. `DELETE` on the other side, will always change a resource.
 This is important when it comes to caching, save methods can always be cached.